abl19/Sentimel-Analysis/README.md

 # Sentimel-Analysis
- Project Proposal

 My project idea is the text Analysis.
 Sentiment Analysis is the process of determining whether a piece of writing is positive, negative, or neutral.
 According to my research, there are certain steps that I need to go through in this project.

 - Collection of the data: analysis of the information that has been collected.